 Observers are advised to take a test image before observing, to check whether scattered light is present.
 In some circumstances, it may be helpful to block the moonlight by lowering or raising the dome shutters (consult with the telescope operator).

 The scattered moonlight typically manifests itself as a broad bright feature covering most of one half of the imaging area, and with intensity a factor 2 - 3 times higher than that on the uncontaminated imaging area (i.e. moonlit sky):

 The scattered light is in the bottom/top half of the CCD when the elevation of the telescope is higher/lower than that of the moon, and is on the right/left side of the CCD when the azimuth of the telescope is less than / greater than that of the moon.

 During 2009 - 2011, the light path has been experimentally baffled at various points along the light path from the Nasmyth turret to the ACAM filter wheels, and in late 2011, the intensity of the scattered light was reduced by a factor ~ 3, after introducing a series of annular baffles ('Chinese lantern' baffle) in the below-Nasmyth turret above the WHT's primary mirror.
-Nevertheless, scattered light remains a problem and is still, as of April 2012, under investigation.
+Nevertheless, scattered light remains a problem and is still under investigation.